Last Updated on

 Menu Production: Expense?

 In addition to those uses, also consider a less expensive version which is intended to be taken away such as putting in the bag with all to-go orders, in takeout bags, deliveries, and at local events you may participate in.
-It is often much more economical to print/produce too many than to have to go back for a second-run printing or order replacements at a higher price per unit.
+According to companies like MyCreativeShop, it is often much more economical to print/produce too many than to have to go back for a second-run printing or order replacements at a higher price per unit.